JanneMattila/www/docs/_posts/2024/05/2024-05-27-automations-with-azure-pipelines-or-github-actions.markdown

 or
 [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).

-Both of these services are great for automating tasks and they are very easy to use.
+Both services are great for automating tasks, and they are very easy to use.
 They are feature rich and you can run them in managed agents or self-hosted agents.

 Scenario: